Phentermine/topiramate

 Phentermine/topiramate, sold under the brand name Qsymia, is a combination drug of phentermine and topiramate used to treat obesity.
 It is used together with dietary changes and exercise.
-If less than 3% weight loss is seen after 3 months it is recommended the medication be stopped.
+If less than 3% weight loss is seen after 3 months, it is recommended that the medication be stopped.
 The weight loss is modest.
-Effects on heart related health problems or death is unclear.
+Effects on heart-related health problems or death are unclear.

 Common side effects include tingling, dizziness, trouble sleeping, and constipation.
 Serious side effects may include suicide, abuse.
 Use is not recommended during pregnancy.
 Phentermine is a stimulant and appetite suppressant.
 Topiramate is an anticonvulsant that has weight loss side effects.
 The exact mechanism of action for both drugs is unknown.

 Phentermine/topiramate was approved for medical use in the United States in 2012.
-In October 2012, approval was denied in Europe, due to concerns regarding safety.
+In October 2012, approval was denied in Europe due to safety concerns.

 Medical uses

-In clinical trials, people treated with the highest dose of phentermine/topiramate ER in combination with a program of diet and exercise lost 10% to 11% of their body weight compared to 1% to 2% for those who received placebo.
+In clinical trials, people treated with the highest dose of phentermine/topiramate ER, in combination with a diet-and-exercise program, lost 10% to 11% of their body weight, compared with 1% to 2% for those who received a placebo.
 In addition, 62% to 70% of subjects receiving the recommended dose or top dose of phentermine/topiramate ER achieved ≥5% weight reduction by week 56 (ITT-LOCF) compared to 17% to 21% of those receiving a placebo.

 A Cochrane review on the long-term effects of weight-reducing drugs on people with hypertension found that phentermine/topiramate reduced body weight (when compared to orlistat, and naltrexone/bupropion) and also reduced blood pressure.